ubernostrum/django-registration/docs/install.rst

    Although Django 1.7 and 1.8 support Python 3.2, and
-   ``django-registration`` |version| supports it, many Python libraries supporting Python 3 impose a minimum requirement of Python 3.3, because supporting Python 2 and 3 in the same codebase is also much simpler beginning with Python 3.3.
+   ``django-registration`` |version| supports it, many Python libraries supporting Python 3 impose a minimum requirement of Python 3.3 (due to conveniences added in Python 3.3 which make supporting Python 2 and 3 in the same codebase much simpler).

    As a result, use of Python 3.2 is discouraged; Django 1.9 has already dropped support for it, and a future release of ``django-registration`` will likely drop Python 3.2 support as well.

 Normal installation